EnMAP-Box/enmap-box-documentation/source/usr_section/data_access.rst

 .. note:: The User ID and password to access the FTP server are identical to the EOWEB |reg| GeoPortal credentials.

-To download the data, use e.g., FileZilla.

-    * For further help on how to download the data from the FTP server take a look at `Downloading Ordered Data <https://eoweb.dlr.de/egp/docs/user/downloading_ordered_data.html>`_.
+To download the data use a FTP client, for example FileZilla.
+For further help on how to download the data from the FTP server take a look at `Downloading Ordered Data <https://eoweb.dlr.de/egp/docs/user/downloading_ordered_data.html>`_.

     .. figure:: /img/enmap_downloadData.png
        :align: center

        Example of FTPS settings in FileZilla